Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Numerical Results

-and $\gamma_\text{c}^\text{inst}=\underset{k}{\min}\: \gamma_{\text{c},k}^\text{inst}$.
-The results are averaged over $N_\text{iter}=300$~channel realizations.\\ Additionally, we plot the lower bound (LB) on the achievable rate which we used as a figure-of-merit in our derivations.\\ One can easily observe that the RS approach is not only beneficial for the LB but also for the actual achievable sum rate.
-While the achievable rate obtained without applying RS saturates in the high power regime at approximately $12~\text{dB}$, RS clearly leads to an increase of the rate as the transmit power increases.
-When the system is interference-limited in the high power regime, the sum rate could be further increased by investing more power into transmitting the common message.
+where $\gamma_\tc=\underset{k}{\min}\gamma_{\tc,k}$ and the SINRs $\gamma_{\tc,k}$ and $\gamma_{\text{p},k}$ are evaluated according to \eqref{eq:SINRc} and \eqref{eq:SINRp}, respectively.\\ One can easily observe that the RS approach is not only beneficial for the LB but also more significantly for the actual achievable sum rate.
+While the achievable sum rate obtained without applying RS saturates in the high power regime at approximately $11.5$~dB, RS clearly leads to an increase of the rate as the transmit power increases.
+When the system is interference-limited in the high power regime, the sum rate can be increased by investing more power into transmitting the common message.
 The gains leveraged by the RS approach are visible in the medium power range and more prominent in the high power regime.
-For $P_\text{dl}=40~\text{dB}$, the RS scheme leads to an increase in the sum rate of about $3$~bits/channel use.
+For $P_\text{dl}=40$~dB, the RS scheme leads to an increase in the sum rate of more than $4$~bits per channel use (bpcu) compared to the non-RS scheme.

 In Fig.~\ref{fig:UEratesCommonRate}, we plot the individual users' rates and the common rate, in order to visualize the effect of the common message on the overall sum rate.
-We can confirm our interpretation from the previous results, by noticing that while the private rates of the users saturate starting from $P_\text{dl}=20~\text{dB}$, the common rate increases linearly as the transmit power increases.\\ Interestingly enough, even in the low power regime, a portion of the transmit power is allocated to the common stream.
-Specifically for $P_\text{dl}=0~\text{dB}$, while the private rates of user 1 and 4 vanish, both of these users are nevertheless served due to the transmission of the common stream.
-Note that the common rate depicted here is the minimum over all the individual common rates of all users.
-Hence, user 1 and 4 are served with an overall rate of at least the minimum common rate.\\
+We can confirm our interpretation from the previous results, by noticing that while the private rates of the users saturate starting from $P_\text{dl}=20$~dB, the common rate increases as the transmit power increases.\\

+Next, we consider the system with $M=32$ BS antennas, $T_\text{dl}=8$ DL pilots and different numbers of users.
+In Fig.~\ref{fig:RatewrtK}, we plot the average achievable sum rate of the system with and without RS for $K=2$ and $K=8$.
+One could observe the advantage of RS decreases drastically as the number of users increases, since the common stream has to be decoded by all users and therefore the minimum common rate decreases.

+In Fig.~\ref{fig:RatewrtM}, we additionally plot the achievable average sum rate for two different numbers of BS antennas, namely $M=16$ and $M=32$.
+The number of DL pilots $T_\text{dl}$ is set to $M/4$ in both cases while the number of users for both setups is $K=4$.
+One can observe as shown in the previous results that in the two cases, the RS enhances the system performance at medium to high power values.
+The system with less antennas ($M=16$) seems to benefit from the application of RS already at transmit powers less than $20$~dB, whereas the benefits of RS for the case $M=32$ become more visible at transmit powers higher than $20$~dB.